 First, you might view the paychecks you receive as similar to interest collected from a bond.
 During your initial decades in the workforce, consider diversifying your human capital “bond” by investing heavily in stocks.
 But as you approach retirement, you’ll want to move perhaps half your portfolio into bonds to replace the paycheck you’re about to give up.

-Second, while you are working, your paycheck provides you with a way to cover the bills.
+Second, while you’re working, your paycheck provides you with a way to cover the bills.
 Result: You’re freed up to invest largely or entirely in stocks and there’s less need to own conservative investments, such as bonds and money market funds.
 Instead, such conservative investments are more crucial for retirees, because they can be sold at short notice to generate spending money without fear that their price will be deeply depressed—a perennial concern with stocks.

 Third, you might view the paychecks you’ll collect between now and retirement as a source of future savings.
 Think of those future savings as cash that’s yet to be invested.
 If you add that future cash to the conservative investments you already hold, you will find your portfolio’s split between stocks and more conservative investments is less aggressive than your current holdings suggest.
 But with the arrival of retirement, you’ll have no more future cash to be invested—and you will likely want to compensate by allocating more of your portfolio to bonds, money market funds and similar investments.